BreeTree/pands-project/README.md

 ```

 ### Data is analysed and output to a text file
-The [describe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) function in pandas, generates descriptive statistics for a dataframe.
+The [pandas.DataFrame.describe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) function, generates descriptive statistics for a dataframe.
 This was used to generate summary data for each variable, for example, here with sepal length across the 3 Iris species

 ```
 print(df["sepal_length"].describe(), file=f)